Equine-Assisted Psychotherapy

 What to Expect

-Our therapist will conduct an intake assessment to better understand the client's needs and background.
+Our therapist will conduct an intake assessment to better understand the client's background and goals for therapy.
 The assessment will also include a diagnosis.
 From there, the therapist and client will work together to build a treatment plan that will guide future sessions.
-Scheduling will also take place.